Top 5 UI/UX Design Agencies In The World — December 2022

 - User Stories.
 A user story is essentially a sentence that describes one particular aspect of how a user may interact with the product, service, app, or website.
-However, the description has to provide action capable content for software developers.
-For instance, if the user would like to be able to change the color of the t-shirt in order to see the product in that color.
+However, the description has to provide capable action content for software developers.
+For instance, if the user would like to change the color of the t-shirt to see the product in that color.
 Each user story has three parts: an individual, an action, and an action consequence.

 - User Journey Map.
 The user journey map is a linear visualization that shows the persona’s feelings while using the product.
 It allows UI/UX designers to outline potential gaps in the process and define areas that should be improved.
-Designers normally base such maps on the feedback received via user interviews, observations, and data acquired during previous phases.
+Designers usually base such maps on the feedback received via user interviews, observations, and data acquired during previous phases.

 During this UI/UX design stage, the agency defines the product’s information architecture.
-This is where the team uses tools to help visualize the actual flow inside the product or service.
+The team of UX designers uses tools to help visualize the actual flow inside the product or service.
 At this stage, your UI/UX agency will likely resort to text-based flow charts, UI flow, and sitemaps.
 These are great for showing each page of the site or app.

 So, your UI/UX design agency is finally ready to design your product.
 At this stage, the process will include the elements listed below.

 - Design systems.
 A lot of top UI/UX agencies use design systems.
-These are systems of reusable elements that may be assembled in accordance with previously determined standards.
+These are reusable elements that may be assembled following previously determined standards.
 These represent a perfect tool for larger projects.
 Such systems boost the design process in the long run — even if they require a sometimes hefty initial investment.

 - Interaction design.
-This is when the agency’s team will define how the end-user is going to move from one screen to the next.
-By creating an interactive map, the team understands which parts of the screen will end up being interactive.
-For example, boxes, buttons, inputs, and links are all possibilities.
-Interaction maps are not exactly full-screen mockups, but they are helpful in understanding what the user interface ultimately looks like.
+This is when the agency’s team will define how the end-user will move from one screen to the next.
+By creating an interactive map, the team understands which parts of the screen will be interactive.
+For example, boxes, buttons, inputs, and links are possibilities.
+Interaction maps are not precisely full-screen mockups, but they help understand what the user interface ultimately looks like.